-For a more detailed analysis of the VAT rates applied in the several Member States, the Commission has been publishing, on an annual basis, a document listing the VAT rates applied to a range of products across the EU, VAT Rates Applied in the Member States of the European Community.
-For an overview of the rates applicable before the economic and financial crisis see the document dates January 2008.
+33 The Commission has been publishing on an annual basis, a document listing the VAT rates applied to a range of products across the EU, VAT Rates Applied in the Member States of the European Community.
+For an overview of the rates applicable before the economic and financial crisis see the document dated January 2008.
 See also A. Mathis, VAT indicators, Taxation Papers, Working Paper No. 2, April 2004.